 Autopilot and autonomous driving are coming soon; there’s no doubt about that.
 What there is some doubt about is how quickly the technology can be implemented and most importantly, how safe it is.
-Recent incidents with the Tesla Model X SUV self-driving technology has raised some new questions about high-tech on the roadways, as well as the role of the operator in handling a car with an autopilot feature.
+Recent incidents with the Tesla Model X SUV's self-driving technology have raised some new questions about high-tech on the roadways, as well as the role of the operator in handling a car with an autopilot feature.

-Pennsylvania - A Model X crashed on the Pennsylvania turnpike on July 1, causing the vehicle to roll after hitting a guard rail.
+Pennsylvania - A Model X crashed on the Pennsylvania Turnpike on July 1, causing the vehicle to roll after hitting a guard rail.
 The driver claimed to be using the autopilot feature at the time.
 According to Tesla, the autopilot feature disengaged after several visual, and auditory cues (the steering wheel also vibrates to alert the driver when this happens).

 These cues tell the driver they need to take control of the vehicle or it will shut down, which is what appears to have happened in this case.
 There was a similar incident that occurred in Montana, which, according to Tesla, resulted from a similar situation as the Pennsylvania crash.
 No one was hurt in either crash.